DevAnuragGarg/Currency-Exchange/README.md

       <pullPolicy>IF_NOT_PRESENT</pullPolicy>
    </configuration>
    ```
    Here devanurag is the docker hub username.
-Then run this command in maven build.
+Then run this command in maven build… of eclipse
    ```bash
    spring-boot:build-image -DskipTests
    ```